Christophe-Martini/gcd-project/README.md

 - 66 variables related to measurements on the mean and standard deviation only.

+###

 The names for variables in Test and Training set are found in features.txt file (561 features).
-Before replacing the 66 variable names in data sets (x_test and x_train) they are cleaned from various defaults (see codebook for furher details).
+Before replacing the 66 variable names selected they are cleaned from various defaults (see codebook for furher details).

+A first data set (mergedtest) is build on merging all data previously manuipulated and relevant about test set.

+A second data set (mergedtrain) is also build on the same way for data relevant about train set.

+Eventually, mergedtest and mergedtrain datasets are merged together using rbindlist() function from data.table library.

+Thus, giving the intermediary dataset to perform further operations onto.

-The values for activity variable are found in activity_labels.txt file (6 activities).
+The last manipulation for this first step consists in replacing the numeric values for activity variable by those more descriptive found in activity_labels.txt file (6 activities).
 These values replace the corresponding character values (1,2,3,4,5,6) from the activity variable.

-A first data set (mergedtest) is build on merging all data previously treated about test set.

-A second data set (mergedtrain) is also build on the same way.

-Eventually, mergedtest and mergedtrain are merged together using rbindlist() function from data.table library.

-Thus, giving the intermediary dataset to perform further operations onto.
+                1 WALKING
+                2 WALKING_UPSTAIRS
+                3 WALKING_DOWNSTAIRS
+                4 SITTING
+                5 STANDING
+                6 LAYING

   (see comments included in 'run_analysis.R' for further details).